Last updated: June 7, 2026

 Segregation-era schools

 Marion County's schools were segregated by Tennessee law from the establishment of public education in 1867 until the 1965 to 1966 school year.
 White and Black students attended different schools funded and staffed separately.
 For Black students, the county ran a small number of named schools; the McReynolds High School in South Pittsburg, opened in 1921 with Julius Rosenwald Fund support, became the only Black high school in the county and also drew students from northern Jackson County, Alabama.
-The TNGenWeb roster lists two other Black schools plainly, "Guild (colored) School" and "Victoria (colored) School", without naming more.
+The TNGenWeb roster lists two other Black schools plainly, "Guild (colored) School" and "Victoria (colored) School", without naming more; a separate Black school also operated at Richard City, recorded in the Dixie Portland Cement Company's own 1927 newsletter rather than on the roster.
 M. M. Burnett, McReynolds's long-serving principal, wrote A History of the Development of Negro Public Schools in Marion County, Tennessee from 1929 to 1950 (held in the Tennessee State University School Desegregation Digital Collection); his thesis almost certainly enumerates the county's segregated feeder schools more completely than any public source on the open web.
 Entries on this page name only the schools for which a specific source exists.

 Consolidation, 1940s to 1960s